Sersi: Black Knight's love and Proctor's evil

 The relations between the teammates continued to worsen, and Sersi remained in her unstable state.
 The Avengers called on former member Hank Pym to discover the cause of her mental problems.
 At one point, Sersi confided in the Avengers' butler Jarvis that she had been having dreams about a strange man dressed in black, who was assaulting young men she had befriended.
 Jarvis probed her further, and Sersi used her powers to pull the image of Proctor from her mind.
 Neither Jarvis nor Sersi had ever seen Proctor and didn't recognize him.
 Around this time, two police officers questioned Sersi personally.
 Later, they were found dredged from a river and turned into stone.
 Sersi was framed for these murders.

-Sersi was surprised by this accusation.
-The Avengers believed her capable of the crimes.
+The Avengers believed her capable of the crimes, and Sersi was surprised by this accusation.
 When the police attempted to arrest her, Sersi destroyed the Avengers Mansion and fled to the Brooklyn Bridge.
 In her maddened state, she used the Gann Josin link to call the Black Knight to her side, and the two of them prepared to fight the other Avengers.
-When Sersi threatened Crystal, the Black Knight reacted and broke the Gann Josin bond temporarily.
+When Sersi threatened Crystal, the Black Knight reacted and temporarily broke the Gann Josin bond.
 Shocked by this, Sersi destroyed the Brooklyn Bridge.

-Confused with her state of mind, Sersi was finally approached by Proctor, who revealed the full extent of his mad plan.
-Capturing her, Proctor returned to his base of operations in New York and revealed that it was he who was behind her madness and seizures, and it was he who was responsible for the murders of the young men and the police officers.
-Now, with her full memory returned, Sersi broke free from Proctor's control long enough to stumble upon the villain's trophy room.
-Here laid Ute, a defeated Watcher (who Proctor used to traverse the multiverse) as well as innumerable Sersi's of other worlds that Proctor had already killed in his mad crusade.
+Confused by her state of mind, Sersi was finally approached by Proctor, who revealed the full extent of his plan.
+Capturing her, Proctor returned to his base of operations in New York and revealed that he was behind her madness and seizures, and was responsible for the murders of the young men and police officers.
+With her full memory returned, Sersi broke free from Proctor's control long enough to stumble upon the villain's trophy room.
+There laid Ute, a defeated Watcher (whom Proctor used to traverse the multiverse) as well as innumerable Sersis of other worlds that Proctor had already killed.
 With Sersi confused, the Gatherer Rik was able to contain her once again.
 The Avengers were rescued by the Eternals Thena and Sprite.
-Based on the description Jarvis gave to them of the man in Sersi's dream, the Avengers concluded that Proctor was responsible for the crimes.
-They also were approached by Ute on astral form, who warned them that Proctor should be defeated, or all the reality would collapse.
-The Dane Whitman meanwhile, discovered by computer analysis that Proctor was a version of himself from a different reality.
-Proctor meanwhile, began his final gambit: using the life energies of Sersi and Ute to collapse the various realities on one another.
+Based on the description Jarvis gave them of the man in Sersi's dream, the Avengers concluded that Proctor was responsible for the crimes.
+They also were approached by Ute in astral form, who warned them that Proctor should be defeated to prevent all of reality from collapsing.
+Dane Whitman discovered by computer analysis that Proctor was a version of himself from a different reality.
+Proctor meanwhile began his final gambit: using the life energies of Sersi and Ute to collapse the various realities into one another.